How Radiation Therapy Affects Your Breast Reconstruction Options

 Questions to Ask Your Surgical Team

-If radiation therapy is part of your treatment plan, consider discussing the following with your medical team: What is the recommended sequence of radiation and reconstruction in my case?
-Which reconstruction method is best suited to my situation given the planned radiation?
-How long should I wait after radiation before proceeding with reconstruction?
-What complication rates can I expect with implant-based versus autologous reconstruction after radiation?
-Are there steps I can take during radiation to optimize future reconstruction outcomes?
+If radiation is part of your plan, you might discuss these questions with your team: What is the best order of radiation and reconstruction in my case?
+Which reconstruction method suits my situation best, given the planned radiation?
+How long should I wait after radiation before reconstruction?
+What are the chances of problems with an implant versus my own tissue after radiation?
+And are there things I can do during radiation to improve my later result?

-This article is based on the book "Breast Reconstruction Explained" by Dr. Foumani.
-For more detailed information about all reconstruction options and how they interact with radiation therapy, visit breastreconstructionsurgeon.com.
+This article is based on the book “Breast Reconstruction Explained” by Dr. Mahyar Foumani.
+For more detail about all reconstruction options and how they work with radiation, visit breastreconstructionsurgeon.com.

 Comments